-- After parking, please proceed to the Media Room entrance, which is located next to the Gate D entrance at Orlando City Stadium.
+- After parking, please proceed to the Media Room entrance, which is located next to the Gate D entrance at Exploria.

-- All photographers, local TV camera crews, print and digital media members with press box or photo work room access must check-in for each match through the Media Room entrance.
+- All media members must check-in for each match through the Media Room entrance.
 Photo ID is required for admission.
-Media check-in opening time will be listed in the Gameday Information email distributed on Matchday -1.

-- Single-game and full-season credentials MUST be worn and visible at all times.
-Please report lost credentials immediately to the Communications team.
+- Credentials MUST be worn and visible at all times.
+Please report lost credentials immediately to a member of the OCSC Communications team.

-- Media members will only be allowed to cross in front of the benches located on the west sideline during pregame, halftime or postgame when permitted by the Communications team.
-No crossing is allowed during the game.
+- Media members will only be allowed to cross the west sideline, in front of the benches, during warm-ups, halftime or postgame when permitted by the Communications team.

 - Bibs must be worn at all times while on the field.
 No exceptions.

-- Media may exit the field through the southwest corner directly to the media room, through the northeast corner to the concourse (section 128, 129) or escorted through the northwest corner to the back of house and media room.
+- Media may exit the field through the southwest corner directly to the Media Room or through the northeast corner to the concourse (Sec.
+128/129)

-- A member of the Communications staff will escort photographers and videographers to the west midfield sideline for pre-game ceremonies.
+- A member of the Communications staff will escort photographers and videographers to the west midfield sideline for pregame ceremonies.
 There will be two clearly roped photography areas.
-Please do not shoot directly at the half-line as you will block the midfield broadcast camera.
 Team photos will take place after the coin toss in front of the respective team benches.